aurajs/aura/README.md

 # Why do developers use us?

-* "The architecture and the fact that Aura Widgets are completely decoupled, will allow us to build an ecosystem of widgets that people can reuse internally or share with others."
+* "The architecture and the fact that Aura Components are completely decoupled, will allow us to build an ecosystem of widgets that people can reuse internally or share with others."
-* "With WidgetSources and Require, we can load only the widgets that are needed by the app... at runtime."
+* "With ComponentSources and Require, we can load only the widgets that are needed by the app... at runtime."
 * "No JS is required to wire everything up, just include widgets with data-attributes in their markup"
 * "Mediation, same thing here it's a prerequisite to make everything decoupled... but in addition, it allows us to write much less code..."
 * "Template overrides FTW"